 How to Breed Okeetee Corn Snakes

 There are three ways that a gene can act.
 It can be either dominant, co-dominant, or recessive.
 Dominant genes are the ones that are always expressed.
-If an animal has one dominant gene (brown eyes) and a recessive gene (blue eyes), then the dominant gene will be the one that ‘wins.’
+If an animal has one dominant gene (brown eyes) and a recessive gene (blue eyes), then the dominant gene will be the ‘winner.’

 Co-dominant genes are like a mix of dominant and recessive.
 They will appear alongside both dominant and recessive genes.
 This is analogous to skin color, where the two genes, like black and white, can mix and produce a new unique result.